bgreni/Parent-info-parser/README.md

-# Parent-info-parser
+# Python Projects
-Python script for parsing student guardian text notification opt-in status
+Any Small python projects that I have done